MoneyTips Weekly News Wrap: Australia’s Headlines and Insights

 Read Full Transcript:

-Hello and welcome to MoneyTips Weekly News Wrap: Australias Headlines and Insights, Im Paige Estritori, its Friday, 2 January 2026.
+Hello and welcome to MoneyTips Weekly News Wrap: Australias Headlines and Insights, Im Paige Estritori, and its Friday, 20 February 2026.

-Thats it for this week.
-For clear guides, comparisons, quotes and calculators tailored to Australians, head to money-tips.com.au.
-Im Paige Estritori—thanks for listening, and Ill catch you next week.
+Thats the wrap.
+For clear financial services information, simple money tips, comparisons, quotes, and calculators made for Australians, head to money-tips.com.au.
+Im Paige Estritori—thanks for listening, and Ill see you next week.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.